Open-Health-Manager/standard-patient-health-record-ig/input/pagecontent/datastorage.md

 - Systems MUST use FHIR data schemas to claim to be compliant with this IG.
 - Systems SHOULD use the same MIME types when possible.
-- Systems MAY treat directories as a Bundle by default.
+- Systems MAY treat directories as Bundle entries or NDJSON lines by default.

 ![./SphrFileType.jpg](./SphrFileType.jpg){:width="40%"}